- ASSOCIATE PROFESSOR Oncological Sciences

 National Science Foundation Postdoctoral Fellowship

-ResearchSpecific Clinical/Research Interest: Our focus is on epigenetic regulation of gene expression in multiple biological pathways including cancer (focus on melanoma) and stem cell biology.
+ResearchSpecific Clinical/Research Interest: Our focus is on epigenetic regulation of gene expression in multiple biological pathways including cancer (melanoma and breast cancer), cellular senescence and stem cell biology.
 This includes various mechanisms that alter the chromatin template, including histone modifications, histone variants and their dedicated chaperones, and non-coding RNAs.

-Current Students: Hsan-Au (Mooki) Wu, Luis F. Duarte, Chi-Yeh (Jay) Chung, Dan Hasson, Zulekha A. Qadeer
+Current Students: Hsan-Au (Mooki) Wu, Chi-Yeh (Jay) Chung, Luis F. Duarte, Zulekha A. Qadeer, David Valle Garcia

 Research Assistant: Taniya Panda